 - a.
 Equipment, supplies, forms and postage for curricular or classroom use.
 The exception is for revenues derived from career education production shops, which may be used for this purpose. - b.
 Curricular-related travel.
 The exception is for revenues derived from career education production shops, which may be used for this purpose. - c.
 Professional, technical or consultant services.
 The exception is for revenues derived from career education production shops, which may be used for these purposes. - d.
-Articles for the personal use of any student, employee or other person, except those items that are identifiable as being in recognition of service or promotion of school activities and those items identified under rule 6A-1.0143, F.A.C., Promotion and Public Relations Funding. - e.
+Articles for the personal use of any student, employee or other person, except those items that are identifiable as being in recognition of service or promotion of school activities and those items identified under rule 6A-1.0143, F.A.C., Promotion and Public Relations Funding.

+- e.
 Personal memberships or subscriptions. - f.
-Salaries or other compensation for duties or assignments that are the responsibility of the school district.
+Salaries or other compensation for duties or assignments that are the responsibility of the school district. - g.

-- g.
 Loans, credit or accommodation purchases for anyone. - h.
 Repairs and maintenance of district school board equipment for which district school board funds are available.
 The exception is for revenues derived from career education production shops, which may be used for these purposes.

-3.6 PROPERTY ACQUISITION AND CONTROL
+3.5 PROPERTY ACQUISITION AND CONTROL

 - a.
 Tangible personal property, as defined in s.
-274.01, F.S., purchased or acquired by donation, becomes the property of the district school board and is subject to the board's procedures for property control. - b.
-Notification to the appropriate school district office is required when items that meet the criteria for capital assets are purchased or received as a donation.
-A full description of any equipment or property acquired by a school must be given, including make, model, serial number, date acquired and total cost or fair market value for donated property. - c.
-Expenditures for buildings, remodeling, renovation, repairs or alteration to the facilities, or any property involving risk, must have the prior written approval of the superintendent or designee. - d.
+274.01, F.S., purchased or acquired by donation, becomes the property of the student organizations or clubs and is subject to the board's procedures for property control. - b.
+Notification to the appropriate school district office is required when items that meet the criteria for capital assets are purchased with or acquired by donation to custodial funds.
+A full description of any equipment or property acquired must be given, including make, model, serial number, date acquired and total cost or fair market value for donated property. - c.
 Approval must be obtained from the superintendent or designee to change, alter or attach permanent fixtures to school property, or to use more than the ordinary amount of utilities.